ethereum/go-ethereum/docs/_interface/consensus-clients.md

 As The Merge approaches it is important for Geth users to prepare by installing and running a consensus client.
 Otherwise, Geth will stop following the head of the chain immediately after The Merge.
 There are five consensus clients to choose from.
 This page provided an overview of how to choose a consensus client and configure Geth to connect to it.
-This pre-emptive action protects against disruption to users as a result of The Merge.
+This pre-emptive action will protect against disruption to users as a result of The Merge.